-Project management training helps you enhance your skills, be more successful at work and build your reputation as a great project manager.
-Project management training can significantly boost your income.
+Project management training helps you enhance your skills, be more successful at work, and build your reputation as a great project manager.
+Training can also boost your income significantly.

-The most recent PMI Salary Survey research shows that those project managers with the PMP® credential specifically can earn on average around 20% more than those without.
-Employers recognize that training and qualifications have an impact on your professionalism and success rates and are prepared to pay for that.
+The most recent PMI Salary Survey research shows that project managers with the PMP® credential can earn around 24% more on average than those without.
+Employers realize training and qualifications have an impact on your professionalism and success rates and are prepared to pay for that.

 Classroom courses can be full-time or part-time and last for almost any duration.
 It’s common to see PRINCE2 courses and PMP® boot camp-style courses lasting a week.
-The APMP, a predominantly UK project management qualification is also marketed as a week-long classroom course.
+The APMP, a popular UK project management qualification, is also marketed as a week-long classroom course.

-However, if you sign up for a Master’s degree in Project Management, you could easily be in a university classroom environment for a year on a full-time basis, more if you choose to study part-time.
+On the other hand, if you sign up for a Master’s degree in Project Management, you could easily be in a university classroom environment for a year on a full-time basis, even more if you choose to study part-time.

-What to Expect: In the classroom for a short course you can expect to be with a small group of normally around 15 delegates.
-If you are part of a degree course, you may be with dozens of fellow students in your intake, depending on your university and how the modules of your degree are structured.
+What to Expect: For a short course, in the classroom you can expect to be with a small group of around 15 delegates.
+If you are part of a degree course, you may be with dozens of fellow students, depending on your university, and how the modules of your degree are structured.

-You should also expect some of the material to be things you already know unless you are a very beginner.
-As the trainer has to address the learning needs of everyone in the room, and you’ll all be at different levels, they will necessarily cover subjects that you are more confident in.
+Also expect some of the material to be things you already know unless you are a true beginner.
+As the trainer has to address the learning needs of everyone in the room, and you’ll all be at different levels, they will cover subjects you are more confident in.

 Online Training With Instructor